Oskar Haugstrup

 Oskar Skou Haugstrup (born 16 June 2007) is a Danish footballer who plays as a midfielder for the U-19 squad of Danish Superliga club AGF.

 Career

 Haugstrup is a product of ASA Fodbold, and later in his youth career, he transferred to AGF as a U14 player.
 In AGF, he worked his way up through the club's youth academy.

 On 30 April 2025, Haugstrup was called up to the first-team squad for the first time ahead of a Danish Superliga match against FC Nordsjælland, though he did not make his debut.
 He was subsequently called up for several matches during the spring, where he also remained on the bench.

 On 16 May 2025, Haugstrup made his official debut, replacing an injured Kristian Arnstad in the final minutes of a Danish Superliga match against FC Nordsjælland.
+In January 2026, Haugstrup signed a new deal until June 2028.